PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_advanced.md

 - Packet filters are defined in *lowercase*
 - Packet filters have an autocomplete feature which breaks down protocol details and each detail is represented by a *dot*
-- Packet filters have a 3-color represenation
+- Packet filters have a 3-color representation

 |Color|Explanation|
 |:----|:----------|